- Financial Obligations

 - Breakage Deposits – required for certain courses; check course description.

-- Books and Supplies – Students may determine charges for specific courses by contacting the College Bookstore or using the textbook lookup at bookstore.allegany.edu.
+- Books and Supplies – Students may determine charges for specific courses by contacting the Campus Store at 301-784-5348 or using the "shop by course" tool at https://allegany.ecampus.com/.

 The Allegany College of Maryland Board of Trustees reserves the right to adjust this tuition and fee schedule without prior notification when it is deemed necessary.